 A Public Defender can be just as good as a “high-dollar” lawyer.
 In fact, as part of local court rules, most expensive lawyers are required to take a certain number of public defender cases each month.

 If you have not hired a lawyer already, DON’T!

 Request a public defender and use your money to hire Criminal Defense Expert Witnesses.
 This way you can have a defense team like the rich and famous.

-Don't go into court with just a lawyer.
-Over 2 million people are currently incarcerated in the United States and all of them had "just a lawyer" so there that's 2 million reasons why having only a lawyer doesn't work.
+If you want to win your drug case, do not go into court with just a lawyer.
+Over 2 million people are currently incarcerated in the United States and all of them had “just a lawyer” so there!
+That is 2 million reasons why having only a lawyer does not work.

 You can easily navigate steps 1 through 4 by being your own lawyer.
 When you are being your own lawyer, it’s called “Pro se” and you have the powers and rights of any licensed attorney.